WHAT IS A 301 REDIRECT?

 Setting up a 301 redirect is more than just a “cleaning house” issue to keep your website architecture and files in order.
 The 301 redirect is one of the most important tools available to help your search engine optimization efforts.
 Why?
 301s will help you maintain your existing search engine rankings so you do not lose traffic after the transition to another URL.

 Earlier in this post I stated that having duplicate homepages and duplicate content causes confusion for search engines.
-Here’s a detailed example — imagine 20 other websites were linking to your http://www.example.com website and another 15 websites were linking to your http://www.example.com/default.aspx website.
-That’s literally what a search engine sees – 20 links to one website and 15 links to another website.
-If you establish http://www.example.com as your preferred website and implement a 301 redirect telling the search engines to redirect all traffic from http://www.example.com/default.aspx to http://www.example.com, you’ll benefit by having all 35 websites linking to a single website.
-In fact, Moz.com tells us, “A 301 redirect is a permanent redirect which passes between 90-99% of link juice (ranking power) to the redirected page.”
+Here’s a detailed example — imagine 20 other websites were linking to your https://www.example.com website and another 15 websites were linking to your https://www.example.com/default.aspx website.
+That’s literally what a search engine sees – 20 links to one URL and 15 links to another URL.
+If you establish https://www.example.com as your preferred website and implement a 301 redirect telling the search engines to redirect all traffic from https://www.example.com/default.aspx to https://www.example.com, you’ll benefit by having all 35 websites linking to a single URL.
+In fact, Moz.com tells us, “A 301 redirect is a permanent redirect which passes between 90-100% of link juice (ranking power) to the redirected page.”

-Another great practice is to set up a canonical link from http://www.example.com/default.aspx citing http://www.example.com as the original source of the content.
-The combination of setting up 301 redirects and canonical URLs is recommended to provide the best user experience and to resolve duplicate content issues.
+As an alternative to 301 redirections, another great practice is to set up a canonical link from https://www.example.com/default.aspx citing https://www.example.com as the original source of the content.
+Setting up either 301 redirects or canonical URLs is recommended to provide the best user experience and to resolve duplicate content issues.

 WHEN YOU WOULD NEED A 301 REDIRECT

-We already established that 301 redirects could help with your current website if you need to correct multiple access points.
+We already established that 301 redirects can help with your current website if you need to correct multiple access points.
 In addition, 301 redirects are necessary if you move your website to a new domain or website platform.
-For instance, if your website is http://www.smithchevy.com and you buy a new domain, http://www.smithfamilychevy.com you will need to implement 301 redirects from your original site to your new domain.
+For instance, if your website is https://www.smithchevy.com and you buy a new domain, https://www.smithfamilychevy.com you will need to implement 301 redirects from your original site to your new domain.

 301 REDIRECTS ARE A CRITICAL STEP IN WEBSITE DEVELOPMENT

-If you don’t take the time to implement 301 redirects, and implement them correctly for that matter, that spells a recipe for disaster.
 Not only can a lack of 301 redirects confuse search engines, but you can also confuse users.
-If your website was previously indexed in Google and you launch a new website and forget the 301 redirects, a user can still find your old web page in Google’s search engine results pages.
+If your website was previously indexed in Google and you launch a new website and forget the 301 redirects, a user might be able to find your old web page in Google’s search engine results pages.
 If you’re lucky enough to get the user to click, the user will end up with a 404 error or a “Page Not Found” error and there goes your potential lead.
 Besides delivering a bad user experience, over time you’ll start to notice the organic traffic from search engines start to fall along with the organic rankings you’ve worked so hard to earn.

 DON’T IGNORE THE IMPORTANCE OF 301 REDIRECTS